She (1935 film): Awards and influence

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.
-It was nominated for an Academy Award for Best Dance Direction at the 8th Academy Awards.
+Benjamin Zemach was nominated for an Academy Award for Best Dance Direction for the film at the 8th Academy Awards.
 Jim D'Arc, a film curator at Brigham Young University over the Cooper collection, said that She was a "pathbreaking film in the fantasy genre" since it was one of the first fantasy films created in the 1930s.

 She inspired other films.
 The pit of snakes in Raiders of the Lost Ark was modeled after a scene in She.
 She's costume in the throne room shows a clear similarity to that of the Evil Queen in Walt Disney's Snow White and the Seven Dwarfs (1937).